 We’ve all been there.
 You search for recipes, shop for groceries, and spend hours preparing a nutritious meal for your family, only to be left with a lackluster dish that leaves you craving takeout.

 With Purple Carrot’s chef-prepared meals and perfectly curated meal kits, you’ll never have to deal with these challenges again.
-Purple Carrot provides everything you need to put tasty dishes on the table that everyone will love - choose from high-protein, lower-calorie, high-fiber, and gluten-free
+Purple Carrot provides everything you need to put tasty dishes on the table that everyone will love - choose from high-protein, lower-calorie, high-fiber, and gluten-free options every week and skip or cancel whenever you want to take a break.

-Purple Carrot also knows the power of eating seasonally.
 That’s why, this month, they’re offering an array of delicious, summer-themed meals filled with seasonal ingredients, including: Stuffed Sweet Potatoes with Cucumber Chickpea Salad, Sticky Mango Tofu with Quinoa, and Crispy Black Bean Tacos with Blistered Tomato Salad.

 Get these seasonal meals while you can